WindowsAzure-TrainingKit-RU/Demo-BuildClips/DemoHeader.md

 <a name="setup9" />
 **Deploying the Application as a Cloud Service and Configuring New Relic (optional)**

-The following procedure sets up the deployment used for the final, optional, segment of this demo, [Deploying and Managing Windows Azure Apps](#segment5).
+The following procedure sets up the deployment used for the final and optional segment of this demo, [Deploying and Managing Windows Azure Apps](#segment5).
 It shows how to acquire the New Relic (free) add-on from the Windows Azure Store, configure it for the solution, and deploy the application to a cloud service.

 1. In the **Windows Azure Management Portal**, click **New** and then **Store**.